javierpason/reservations/README.md

 git clone https://github.com/javierpason/reservations.git
 cd <repository-directory>
 ```
-You will work on the master branch.
+You will work on the branch: feature/refactory.

 ### 3. **Build the SAM Application**